-This is the listing of the backups which are in the Top 10 for duration.
+This is the listing of the backups which are in the Top 10 for the duration.

-NOTE: that the capacity is taken from Column AI (Bjs Backed Up Size, Raw Data tab) and converted to GB from Bytes (please note that Bjs Backed Up Size may be zero in some cases and you may want to reference Columns AF, AG and AH to determine read, stored and processed sizes respectively).
+NOTE: that the capacity is taken from Column AI (Bjs Backed Up Size, Raw Data tab) and converted to GiB from Bites (please note that Bjs Backed Up Size may be zero in some cases and you may want to reference Columns AF, AG and AH to determine read, stored and processed sizes respectively).

 Duration is derived from Raw Data Tab’s Column M (Ts End Time) – Column L (Ts Creation Time) while throughput is from Column T (Ts Average Speed, Raw Data tab) converted to MB/Sec.